 Five Domains of General Practice

-General practice consultations take into consideration the following areas and some or all of these areas will be relevant to the scenarios used in a PESCI interview:
+General practice consultations take into consideration the following areas and some or all of these areas will be relevant to the scenarios used in a PESCI assessment: